 Tiger Strikes Asteroid Greenvile, Hampton Station Bay 6, Unit 601, Hampton Station, 1320 Hampton Avenue Extension, Greenville.
-Jan.
-5 - Feb.
+Through Feb.
 17 - "salt lick in the windowsill," featuring Claire Whitehurst and Taylor Loftin.
 A reception will be held on Feb.
 2, from 6-9pm.
 Tiger Strikes Asteroid Greenville (TSA GVL) artist collective is excited to present new works by Claire Whitehurst and Taylor Loftin in our next exhibition, salt lick in the windowsill.
 Composed of recent small paintings and ceramic works, the show explores an interplay of colors, imagery, and forms deeply rooted in the shared Southern experiences of the artists.
 Raised in Mississippi, the artists weave a collective narrative that serves as a meditation: a contemplative exploration of the transient beauty and underlying tension inherent in Southern environments.
-Nature infests, abundantly growover and hiding the underlying structures o the landscape, similar to the artists' upbringing navigating social realities.
+Nature infests, abundantly growing over and hiding the underlying structures of the landscape, similar to the artists' upbringing navigating social realities.
 Seeking transcendence, the exhibition presents the South through an otherworldly lens: imposing and beautiful.
-Hours: Fri., 4-8pm; Sat., noon-6pm or by appt.
-Contact: e-mail to (greenville@ tigerstrikesasteroid.com).
+Hours: Fri., 4-8pm; Sat., noon-6pm tigerstrikesasteroid.com).